 Our last menstrual period is on September 9th, 2010.
 We have to count 3 calendar months.
-The result will be June 9th, 2010.
+The result will be on June 9th, 2010.
 After that, we need to add 1 year.
-The result will be June 9th, 2011.
+The result will be on June 9th, 2011.
 Next, we need to add 7 days.
 The estimated due date will be on June 16th, 2011.
 It is helpful to also check out this video.

 Alternative Estimated Due Date (EDD) Calculation Methods